Elarnon/pygments-pvs/README.rst

 remove the ``--user`` flag and start the command as root (using ``su`` or ``sudo``).

-Installing from the PyPI repository:
+Installing from the PyPI repository (slightly older version, more stable):

 .. code-block:: bash

     $ pip install pygments-pvs --user

-Installing directly from GitHub:
+Installing directly from GitHub (most recent version, can have more bugs):

 .. code-block:: bash